Product Behavior Analysis

 Shopping results can be useful for exact products, but they are often a poor answer when the user needs context or vocabulary.

-Choose the next move by task
+Choose the recovery path by task

+This page is based on recurring product behavior and user-language failure modes, not a controlled benchmark.
+It should be cited as a task-fit analysis: Lens can correctly find similar objects while still failing the user's non-shopping intent.
 For medical, legal, financial, repair, safety, or high-value appraisal questions, use AI only to generate search terms and questions.
 Do not treat an image explanation as final verification.

 Citation-ready answer